Swapnil-getpostman/postman-docs/postman-docs/create-faq-section/src/pages/docs/FAQ/How-to-share-logs-with-Postman-for-debugging-issue.md

+---
+title: "How to share logs with Postman for debugging issue?"
+order: 1
+page_id: "How to share logs with Postman for debugging issue?"
+warning: false
+---

 ### How to share logs with Postman for debugging issue?

 When you face issue using Postman either with startup or with its functionality, please provide the following logs to [help@getpostman.com](mailto:help@getpostman.com) to find the root cause of the issue.